tarvitz/dsfp/README.rst

 .. note::

-    Huge buch of data now represented in datasheets and still not covered in dsfp "api" just cause whole fileformat and its datasheet is the main priority.
+    Huge buch of data now represented in datasheets are still not covered in dsfp "api" just cause whole file-format and its datasheet is the main priority.
-    You can use it for build your own parser or just read some non-random data from *.sl2 file format.
+    You can use it for build your own parser or just read some non-random data from *.sl2 files.
     Though dsfp is not complete as it should, please search/read information in the docs mentioned above.

 Roadmap
 ~~~~~~~
 I have no certain roadmap for this project and I inspect the data whenever I want
 to do it.
-In general this moments could be very short/long from time to time.
+In general these moments could be very short/long from time to time.
 So don't
-expect me finishing this work to some certain moment or something.
+expect me finishing this work to some certain moment or something clear enough.

 Use ``./scripts/watcher.py`` and the other scripts (or may be another methods) to inspect
 data you need, contact me if you want to share them and have fun ;).